 She earned her undergraduate degree in Criminal Justice from the University of North Florida (Magna Cum Laude) and her Master's Degree in Pharmacy with a concentration in Forensic Science from the University of Florida.
 She completed one year of Ph.D. coursework at the University of Florida School of Sociology and Criminology & Law, working with dissertation Chair Dr. Lora Levett Shenker, studying cognitive biases and their effect on objective analysis of forensic pattern evidence.

 Karen is a U.S. Navy veteran and a retired detective from the Jacksonville Sheriff's Office in Florida.
-She served as both a major case detective for nearly 11 years and as training coordinator for 3 years, developing curriculums and instructing 26 detectives in the Crime Scene Unit and for attorneys in the Fourth Judicial Circuit.
+She served as both a major case detective in the Crime Scene Unit for nearly 11 years and as the Unit training coordinator for 3 years, developing curriculums and instructing 26 detectives as well as for attorneys in the Fourth Judicial Circuit.
 She conducted 500 death investigations and worked 20,000 other cases ranging from burglaries to multiple shootings and police-involved homicides.
 She has testified in over 100 trials, including 13 death penalty cases and has testified as an expert witness in bloodstain pattern analysis, crime scene reconstruction, projectile trajectory reconstruction, and other forensic-specific areas.
 She has designed and instructed 40-hour courses in all aspects of crime scene fieldwork including:

 Basic Crime Scene Investigation

 Advanced Crime Scene Investigation

 Forensic Anthropology and Clandestine Grave Detection (with Dr. Heather Walsh-Haney)

 Bloodstain Pattern Analysis

 Bloodstain Patterns on Clothing and Difficult Substrates